clemenko/sr_tools/workshop/README.md

 - Central
 - Scanner
 - Sensor/Collector

+There are two models we can use when deploying the platform.
+Hub and Spoke or Decoupled.
+I highly recommend deploying in a decoupled model.
+Decoupled means that every kubernetes cluster will get their own Central.
+This will allow for greater flexibility and stability.

 There are two basic methods of install, Online and Offline.
 This workshop will assume online.
 If you are curious about the offline install here is [guide](https://github.com/clemenko/sr_tools/tree/main/stackrox_offline). :D